c4inju/VkDownload/README.md

 # VkDownload
 ## Introduction
-When you have a album image 'sexy'.
-It have hundreds, thousands images and you don't want click save each image.
-This script will help you download images of Album in Vk social network.
+When you have an album of 'sexy' image .
+There are hundreds, thousands of images and you don't want to click save each image.
+This script will help you download a whole album in Vk social network.

 ## Requirements
 - **Python3**